- Female bumble bees can sting but rarely do so, They will only sting if their nest is threatened or if they are continuously aggravated.

 Worker bees are always smaller than the queen.

 Bumble bees often nest near ground surfaces.
 They make homes in dead leaves, piles of wood, and piles of compost.
 These bees also use hollow logs and grass tussocks.
 The creatures have even taken refuge in abandoned rodent tunnels.
-But you can also find bumble bees in vacant bird nests and birdhouses.
+You can also find bumble bees in vacant bird nests and birdhouses.

 What the Bumble Bee Does